Lusospace/DoradSmartPhone/README.md

 ### Who do I talk to? ###

-* Luiz is the starter of the project, but James is aware of everything too
+* Luiz is the started, but James is aware of everything too
-* Other community or team contact
+* Chat GPT?!